stevemussmann/admixturePipeline/README.md

 submitClumpak.py -h
 ```

-As of AdmixPipe v3.1, CLUMPAK itself is now included in the Docker image, and submitClumpak.py is compatible with a local installation of CLUMPAK.
-I highly recommend using the Docker container or manually submitting your admixturePipeline.py results to the CLUMPAK webserver if you do not want to set up submitClumpak.py because manual installation of CLUMPAK requires several dependencies and modifications of the CLUMPAK code.
-But if you insist on conducting a full manual installation of AdmixPipe, here is how I got it running in the Docker container.
+Manual installation of CLUMPAK can be achieved, but I highly recommend 1) using the Docker container or 2) manually submitting your admixturePipeline.py results to the CLUMPAK webserver as alternatives.
+This is because manual CLUMPAK installation requires several dependencies and modifications of the CLUMPAK code.
+But if you insist on conducting a full manual installation of AdmixPipe, here is how I got it running in the Docker container:

-Most can be installed through Ubuntu's repositories:
+Most dependencies can be installed through Ubuntu's repositories.
+You may need to use alternate commands or determine equivalent package names if using a different Linux distribution:
 ```
 sudo apt-get install libgetopt-long-descriptive-perl \
  libfile-slurp-perl \